Perry Belmont: Ancestry and memberships

 Through his mother, he was a descendant of Captain Christopher Raymond Perry who had served as a privateer during the American Revolution and was also the father of Commodore Oliver Hazard Perry and Commodore Matthew C. Perry.
 By virtue of his descent from Captain Perry, Belmont became a member of the Rhode Island Society of the Sons of the Revolution.
-In 1929 he was elected as a hereditary member of the Rhode Island Society of the Cincinnati.
+In 1929 he was elected as an honorary member of the Rhode Island Society of the Cincinnati.
 He was also a member of the Veteran Corps of Artillery.

 Career

 Belmont practiced law in New York City for five years.
 Partnered with him in the law firm, Vinton, Belmont & Frelinghuysen, were his cousin, the writer Arthur Dudley Vinton, and George Frelinghuysen, future president of the Ballantine Brewing Company.
 He and his brother, August Belmont Jr., were also founding members of The Jockey Club.

-Elected as a Democrat to the 47th Congress and reelected to the next three Congresses, Belmont served as the U.S. representative for the first district of New York from March 4, 1881 until his resignation on December 1, 1888.
+Elected as a Democrat to the 47th Congress and reelected to the next three Congresses, Belmont served as the U.S. representative for the first district of New York from March 4, 1881, until his resignation on December 1, 1888.
 During his first term, he was a member of the committee on foreign affairs; noted for his cross-examination of James G. Blaine, the former secretary of state.
 The cross-examination concerned Blaine's relations with a syndicate of American capitalists interested in the development of certain guano deposits in Peru.
 An attempt was made to show that Blaine's efforts toward mediation between Chile and Peru were from interested motives.
 Belmont served from 1885 to 1887 as chairman of the committee on foreign affairs.

 He was appointed United States Minister to Spain in November 1888 and served until May 1889.

-On October 6, 1890 Belmont was invested as a Commander of the French Legion of Honor.
+On October 6, 1890, Belmont was invested as a Commander of the French Legion of Honor.

 In 1898, during the Spanish–American War, Belmont served for six weeks in the Army as an Inspector General of the First Division, Second Army Corps, United States Volunteers, with the rank of major.

 When the Consolidated National Bank of New York was organized on July 1, 1902, the fourteen directors included individuals such as Belmont, John W. Griggs, Henry C. Brewster, George Crocker, and Mortimer H. Wagar.

 In 1906, Belmont became "permanent president" of the National Publicity Bill Organization, which fought for campaign finance disclosure.

 During the First World War, despite being 65 years old, Belmont was commissioned as a captain in the U.S. Army Quartermaster Corps on May 5, 1917.
 He was assigned to the Remount Division in Washington, D.C., and was discharged on May 21, 1920.